jake-chipps/friendometer/_docs/guides/storytelling-guide.md

   - Does *sound level* change while I tell a story or is *sound level* one value throughout?
 - Does the distance of the Circuit Playground Express from my mouth affect *sound level*?
 - Does environment affect *sound level*?
-- What if someone else wants to use my projec?
+- What if someone else wants to use my project?
 Will someone else have the same *sound level* as me?

 In order to answer these questions, I had to collect data.
 For the purposes of this project, I decided to simplify my inquiry and focus on two variables: